Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas State Stats and Trends

-- Texas State is 3-1 against the spread and 2-2 overall when the team puts up more than 22.0 points.
+- Texas State is 3-1 against the spread and 2-2 overall in games when it scores more than 22.0 points.

-- Texas State is 1-1 against the spread and 1-1 overall when the team totals over 380.0 yards.
+- Texas State is 1-1 against the spread and 1-1 overall when the team picks up over 380.0 yards.

-- The Bobcats have turned the ball over eight more times (15 total) than the Ragin' Cajuns have forced a turnover (7) this season.
+- This season the Bobcats have turned the ball over 15 times, eight more than the Ragin' Cajuns' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.